pydata/xarray/doc/indexing.rst

     ind = xr.DataArray([[0, 1], [0, 1]], dims=['a', 'b'])
     da[ind]

-To summarize, our indexing rule is based on our broadcasting scheme.
+To summarize, our advanced indexing is based on our broadcasting scheme.
 See :ref:`compute.broadcasting` for the detail.